apache/spark/docs/howto/write-logs.rst

 In addition, users can supply a remote location for storing logs and log backups in cloud storage.

-In the Airflow Web UI, local logs take precedance over remote logs.
+In the Airflow Web UI, local logs take precedence over remote logs.
 If local logs can not be found or accessed, the remote logs will be displayed.
 Note that logs are only sent to remote storage once a task completes (including failure).
 In other words, remote logs for running tasks are unavailable.
 Logs are stored in the log